bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2020-07-21-socratic-seminar-bip-taproot.md

 ---
-title: Socratic Seminar - BIP Taproot
+title: "Socratic Seminar - BIP Taproot (BIP 341)"
 transcript_by: Michael Folkson
 categories: ['meetup']
-tags: ['schnorr', 'taproot']
+tags: ['taproot','mast','simplicity']
+speakers: ['Pieter Wuille','Elichai Turkel','Russell O’Connor']
 date: 2020-07-21
 media: https://www.youtube.com/watch?v=bPcguc108QM
 ---

-BIP Taproot (BIP 341)

-Location: London BitDevs (online)

 Pastebin of the resources discussed: https://pastebin.com/vsT3DNqW

 Transcript of Socratic Seminar on BIP-Schnorr: https://diyhpl.us/wiki/transcripts/london-bitcoin-devs/2020-06-16-socratic-seminar-bip-schnorr/

 The conversation has been anonymized by default to protect the identities of the participants.
 Those who have given permission for their comments to be attributed are attributed.
 If you were a participant and would like your comments to be attributed please get in touch.

-# Introductions
+## Introductions

 Michael Folkson (MF): This is a Socratic Seminar on BIP-Taproot.
 Sorry for the delay for the people on the YouTube livestream.
 This is in partnership between London BitDevs and [Bitcoin Munich](https://www.meetup.com/Bitcoin-Munich/).
 We were going to have two events on the same day at the same time so we thought rather than have two events clashing we would combine them, have the same event and have people from both London and Munich on the call.
 But there are people from everywhere not just London and Munich.
 A few words on Bitcoin Munich.
 It is the original Bitcoin meetup in Munich.
 I’ve had the pleasure of attending a Socratic last year, the week before The Lightning Conference.
 It has been around for years, certainly a few more years than we have at London BitDevs.
 Socratic Seminars, we’ve had a few in the past, I don’t need to speak about Socratic Seminars.
 Originated at BitDevs in New York, discussion not presentation, feel free to interrupt, ask questions.
 Questions, comments on YouTube, we will be monitoring the YouTube, we will be monitoring Twitter and IRC \#\#ldnbitcoindevs.
 If you are watching the livestream questions and comments are very welcome.
 There will be a transcript as well but please don’t let that put you off participating.
 We can edit the transcript afterwards, we can edit the video afterwards, we are not trying to catch people out or whatever.
 This is purely for educational purposes.
 The subject is Taproot, Tapscript is also fine, [BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki), [BIP 342](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki).
 We have already had a [Socratic Seminar](https://diyhpl.us/wiki/transcripts/london-bitcoin-devs/2020-06-16-socratic-seminar-bip-schnorr/) on BIP-Schnorr so we’ll avoid Schnorr generally but it is fine to stray onto Schnorr because obviously there is interaction between Schnorr and Taproot.
 What we won’t be discussing though is activation.
 No discussion on activation.
 Maybe we will have a Socratic next month on activation.
 If you are interested in activation join the IRC channel \#\#taproot-activation.
 We start with introductions.
 If you want to do an introduction please do, who you are, what you are working on and what you are interested in in terms of Taproot stuff.